 Find a beautiful and peaceful well-lit place.
 If possible, shoot it away from the piano or, at least, in a different angle from that one you’ll use to perform your repertoire.

 Be sure your face is well-lit and that is not filling the entire screen.
 Let your torso appear too.
 Avoid cameras below or above your head.
 The best approach to position your camera is to pretend you’re talking to a friend about your height and place the camera where your friend’s face would be.

 As the PianoClass in Concert is presented worldwide, we provide subtitles in English and Portuguese.

-To have the translation and subtitle edition done without driving our team insane, a word by word transcript of your speech will be required.
+To have the translation and subtitle edition done without driving our team insane, a word-by-word transcript of your speech will be required.
 You may send it in any kind of text format file (txt, doc, docx, pdf, …).

-We know you’ve practiced carefully, daily, and following all your teacher’s instructions.
+We know you’ve practiced carefully, daily, and followed all your teacher’s instructions.
 But even though, a little nervousness is normal when you know the time has come to show your music.
 It is even desired, as you’ll think faster and realize every detail of your pieces this way.

 So our advice is … give yourself lots of opportunities to record your best video.

 We are not saying you’ll need to record it thousands of times.
 You just need to accept that you may not be in your best mood every day or that you may have technical issues.
 So plan to have at least 3 different times reserved for that.
-You’ll probably make it right the first time, as the planning ahead will make you feel safer and calmer.
-But if it doesn’t happen you’ll have time to review, practice and do it again.
+You’ll probably make it right the first time, as planning ahead will make you feel safer and calmer.
+But if it doesn’t happen you’ll have time to review, practice, and do it again.